Create a list of articles to read later. You will be able to access your list from any article in Discover.

 After a short time exploring together, the two men split up in order to cover more ground.
 Wallace went north by river, collecting in areas previously unexplored by European naturalists.
 He amassed thousands of animal specimens, mostly birds, beetles and butterflies.

 After more than four years collecting, Wallace sailed back to England but disaster struck on the high seas.
 The ship caught fire in the Atlantic and sank, along with virtually all his specimens and field notes.
-Fortunately the crew and passengers were rescued by a passing ship.
+Fortunately, the crew and passengers were rescued by a passing ship.

-Two of Wallace's drawings of Amazonian fish, which he managed to rescue when his ship caught fire
+Two of Wallace’s drawings of Amazonian fish, which he managed to rescue when his ship caught fire.

 Undaunted, Wallace started planning his next expedition almost immediately.
 Within a year he left England again and set sail for the Far East.

-Wallace began his travels through the Malay Archipelago (now Malaysia and Indonesia) in 1854.
-Over a period of eight years, he accumulated an astonishing 125,660 specimens, including more than 5,000 species new to western science.
+Over a period of eight years, Wallace accumulated an astonishing 125,660 specimens, including more than 5,000 species new to western science.

-Wallace noticed a striking pattern in the distribution of animals around the archipelago.
+He noticed a striking pattern in the distribution of animals around the archipelago.
 He proposed an imaginary line dividing the region in two parts.

 Later known as Wallace's Line, this marked the boundary between the animal life of the Australian region and that of Asia.

-The Wallace line, which lies to the east of Borneo, marks the boundary between the animal life of the Australian region (in yellow) and that of Asia (in pink)
+The Wallace line, which lies to the east of Borneo, marks the boundary between the animal life of the Australian region (in yellow) and that of Asia (in pink).

 On returning home, Wallace published a travel book, The Malay Archipelago.
 His vivid account of the beautiful, undisturbed islands opened up a whole new world to readers.